Language Models with Rationality: Conclusion

-While LLMs perform well, the interdependencies between their answers and their other latent ``beliefs'' is opaque, and may even be in conflict.
-To identify and reduce such conflicts, we have proposed a new system architecture in which the LLM is augmented with a {\bf rational, self-reflecting layer}, and have operationalized this in an approach called \sysname.
-This rational layer provides a window into system beliefs, adds a systematic reasoning capability, and can repair latent inconsistencies present in the LLM alone.
-Our experiments suggest that belief consistency of the overall system is significantly improved, without harming overall answer accuracy, and answers are now supported by faithful chains of reasoning drawn from a consistent network of beliefs.
-We believe this is an important step towards improving confidence and trust in system behavior.
+While LLMs perform well, the interdependencies between their answers and their other beliefs is opaque, and may even be in conflict.
+This lack of interpretability is a significant impediment to widespread use of LLMs.
+To reduce this opacity, and reduce these conflicts, we have proposed \sysname, a new system architecture in which an explicit, interpretable representation of beliefs - the {\bf belief graph} - is added as a {\bf rational layer} above the LLM.
+This layer providing a window into system beliefs, and allows latent inconsistencies in the LLM alone to reasoned about and repaired.
+Our implementation shows that belief consistency of the overall system is significantly improved, without harming answer accuracy, resulting in answers supported by interpretable chains of reasoning drawn from a more consistent belief system.
+This new architecture is an important step towards improving confidence in system behavior, and towards trustable deployment of LLMs in practical applications.

-\eat{ \pete{Rephrase to emphasize layers} While LLMs perform well, the interdependencies between their answers and their other latent ``beliefs'' is opaque, and may even be in conflict.
-We proposed \sysname, which uses a self-reflective component to construct a {\bf belief graph}, providing users a window into the model's latent knowledge and allowing formal reasoning over that knowledge to resolve inconsistencies.
-This extends prior work by reasoning over a large, recursively generated graph of model beliefs, rather than using hand-authored or unverified constraint rules.
-Our work suggests a new style of system architecture, in which an LLM extended with self-reflection can overcome latent conflicts in the LLM alone, and provide users with visibility into the model's internal beliefs and their relationships.
-We believe this is an important step towards improving confidence and trust in model behavior. }